-A high proportion of fees for non-audit related services in relation to the External Auditor’s total annual fees could impair or be perceived to impair the External Auditor independence as the Corporation External Auditor.
-Fees for the non-audit related services listed below, shall not, in the aggregate, exceed fifty percent (50%) of the External Auditor’s total audit and audit-related fees to the Corporation per annum without the pre-approval of the Committee.
-Moreover, management is responsible to monitor and report to the Committee periodically regarding the non-audit related services rendered by the External Auditor and the costs thereof.
+All permissible non-audit related services provided by the External Auditor must be pre-approved by the Committee.
+A high proportion of fees for non-audit related services in relation to the External Auditor’s total annual fees could impair or be perceived to impair the External Auditor’s independence as the Corporation’s External Auditor.
+Fees for the non-audit related services, including but not limited to those listed below, shall not, in the aggregate, exceed fifty percent (50%) of the External Auditor’s total audit and audit-related fees to the Corporation per annum without the pre-approval of the Committee.
+Moreover, management is responsible for monitoring and reporting to the Committee, periodically, the non-audit related services rendered by the External Auditor and the costs thereof.

 - Control assurance services

 - Operational audits (including assessments of system security and controls and operational and process risks)

 - International assignment services